uwsampa/sampa-public/research/approximation/snnap.md

 ### Source release

 The SNNAP hardware design and the compiler framework to support neural acceleration will be open-sourced in the near future.
-If you wish to receive updates please submit your email address [here](https://docs.google.com/forms/d/1PCy3a6rK03DA3xL5hkXf28crINxFQW95shkbyyirLn8/viewform?usp=send_form) or feel free to email [Thierry Moreau](http://www.cs.washington.edu/homes/moreau/).
+If you wish to receive updates please submit your email address [here](https://docs.google.com/forms/d/1PCy3a6rK03DA3xL5hkXf28crINxFQW95shkbyyirLn8/viewform?usp=send_form) or feel free to email [Thierry Moreau](http://www.cs.washington.edu/homes/moreau/) directly.